SecretAgentKen/deckxstream/README.md

 * Support for multiple image formats including PNG, SVG, and animated GIF
 * Support for hotkeys and text input (via [RobotJS](https://www.npmjs.com/package/robotjs)), application running (via `child_process.spawn`)
 * Dynamic buttons where any command/icon/text can be replaced via output from a running application
+* Dynamic pages where the buttons are specified via output of a command
 * Sticky buttons available on any page
 * Data URI support for icons so they don't even need to be on disk
 * Screensaver for full panel animations